-- Not all pulps are the same: Northern spruce and pine fibre produced in the central interior of British Columbia is recognized as being the strongest in the world due to the long, slender fibres.
+- Not all pulps are the same: Northern spruce and pine fibre grown in the central interior of British Columbia is recognized as one of the the strongest in the world due to the long, slender fibres.
 Provides for a better printing surface, better softness and better strength. - This fibre is the best to produce a reinforcing pulp, which in turn commands a premium price.